gdsfactory/gdsfactory/README.md

 ### Docker container

-Alternatively, one may use the pre-built Docker image from [hub.docker.com/r/joamatab/gdsfactory](https://hub.docker.com/r/joamatab/gdsfactory) or build it yourself with
+Alternatively, one may use the pre-built Docker image from [hub.docker.com/r/joamatab/gdsfactory](https://hub.docker.com/r/joamatab/gdsfactory) or build it yourself with:

 ```bash
 docker build -t joamatab/gdsfactory .